1943–44 Montreal Canadiens season: Semi-final: Montreal vs. Toronto

-Stanley Cup Finals: Montreal vs. Chicago
+Stanley Cup Final: Montreal vs. Chicago

 Maurice 'Rocket' Richard made his Stanley Cup debut with a five-goal performance in the series, including a hat-trick in game two.
 The Punch Line of Richard, Elmer Lach and Toe Blake scored 10 of the Canadiens 16 goals.
 Blake scored the Cup winner in overtime.
 In the same overtime, Bill Durnan stopped the first penalty shot awarded in the finals, awarded to Virgil Johnson.